jbreckmckye/nortis/blog/README.md

 ### Shapes to screen

 But - how does the drawing process work?
 This is done by the GPU, but the PSX GPU works very differently to a modern graphics card.
-Essentially, every frame the DMA transfers a linked list of graphics 'packets' or commands that describe shapes, colours and textures to be drawn: draw this triangle here, load this texture, skin this quad, etc.
+Essentially, every frame the GPU is sent an ordered list of graphics 'packets' or commands.
+"Draw a triangle here", "load this texture to skin the next quad", et cetera.

 The GPU does not do 3D transformations; that is the job of the GTE (Geometry Transform Engine) coprocessor.
-The GTE communicates with the CPU program via registers.
-The GPU just processes these lists of commands, arranged in what are called 'ordering tables' for reasons that'll soon become clear.
+The GPU commands represent purely 2D graphics, already manipulated by 3D hardware.

 That means the path of a PSX pixel goes as follows:

-1. The program on the CPU creates the primitive
+1. The program on the CPU creates the primitive (e.g. a textured triangle)
-2. (Optionally) the GTE is triggered to do some 3D stuff
+2. (Optionally) the GTE does 3D maths / transformations on the primitive
-3. These primitives are allocated in memory and linked into the ordering table
+3. These primitives / packets are linked into an 'ordering table'
-4. The program signals the DMA to transfer the ordering table of graphics commands
+4. An SDK function goes through the ordering table and sends the packets to the GPU
-5. The GPU gets busy processing these commands and outputting VRAM pixels (rasterization)
+5. The GPU processes the packets / commands to output VRAM pixels (rasterization)
-6. The framebuffers are swapped and the raster is to be displayed
+6. The framebuffers are swapped.
+The raster from the last drawEnv is now the displayEnv.
-7. Video output hardware scans the lines into a video signal
+7. Video output hardware scans lines from the raster into a video signal

-So in pseudocode the PSX frame loop goes like this
+So in pseudocode the PSX frame loop (basically) goes like this

 ```
-FrameBuffer 0, 1
+FrameBuffer [0, 1]
-OrderingTable 0, 1
+OrderingTable [0, 1]

 id = 1 // flips every frame

 loop {
-  // Game logic, check controllers, etc.
+  // Game logic

-  // Construct the graphics and place into a command ordering table
+  // Construct the next screen by populating the current ordering table
-  MakeGraphicsCommands(OrderingTable[id])
+  MakeGraphics(OrderingTable[id])

   // Wait for last draw to finish; wait for vertical blank
   DrawSync()